 If you have thin, fine hair but feel you may have chosen too large of a size, there’s not a whole lot you can do to change the size short of taking them down and splitting the sections in half.

-And unless you haven’t been locked very long (no more than a year or two) you probably don’t want to do that.
+And unless your hair hasn’t been locked very long (no more than a year, two at the most and that’s pushing it) you probably don’t want to do that.

 - Wear loose styles.
 Try not to wear styles that pull on your roots too much.
 If you’re going to wear a ponytail, for example, make sure it’s not too tight.